By: Bryan Boggiano

 Some seniors reported to BSO that the caller even sounded like their family member.
 Sometimes they say they were in a car crash or a fight, and that’s why they sound different.

-The same number could even call back, posing as a lawyer and asking for attorney and court fees.
+The same number could even call back, posing as a lawyer and asking for an attorney and court fees.

 Hang up the phone and call the child or their parent on their cellphone.
 Then call BSO.